Blagovac

 Blagovac is a settlement in Vogošća municipality, near Sarajevo, Federation of Bosnia and Herzegovina, Bosnia and Herzegovina.

-It is divided into five sub parts which are: Blagovac 1 (factory area), Blagovac 2 (international dog training center in Miro Dukić's house), Blagovac 3 (local mosque that was built after the Bosnian War, shopping center) and Blagovac 4 and 5.
+It is divided into five sub parts which are: Blagovac 1 (factory area), Blagovac 2 (international dog training center in Miro Dukić's house), Blagovac 3 (local mosque that was built after the Bosnian War, shopping center and local community center) and Blagovac 4 and 5.

 History

-First settlers in Blagovac were the Blagovčanin family.
-Before the Bosnian conflicts Blagovac was entirely populated by a Serbian population.
+The first settlers in Blagovac were the Blagovčanin and Todorovic families.
+Before the Bosnian conflict, Blagovac was mainly populated by Serbs.
 After the war, and with the forming of Republika Srpska, most of the Serbs sold their houses and moved to Pale or other places with a Serbian majority.
-Now Blagovac is mainly populated by Muslims however there are still few houses with Serbian families left.
+Now Blagovac is mainly populated by Muslims, with only a few Serbian families left.